Particular/docs.particular.net/persistence/mongodb/migration-warning.include.md

-WARNING: Compatibility requires additional settings which must be configured otherwise data duplication and incorrect execution of business logic may occur.
+DANGER: Compatibility requires additional settings which must be configured otherwise data duplication and incorrect execution of business logic may occur.